Best Workout Apps

 Lower-Body Muscles

 The heart is the most important muscle, and raising the heart rate is the most important function of using the elliptical for cardio exercise.
-But there are several other different muscles and functions trained using the elliptical.
-First, let’s take a look at the lower body and leg muscles you’ll use.
+That said, there are several other muscles and functions trained when using this cardio machine.
+One major area where you can see engagement is in the lower body.
+Here are the muscle groups employed during a regular elliptical session:

-Glutes: (Or the butt for short.)
-The glutes are a group of three superficial hip muscles behind the pelvis and they are the gluteus maximus, gluteus medius, and gluteus minimus.
-The primary function of the glutes during the elliptical pedal stroke is the concentric contraction of the glute max creating a hip extension and a little hip hyperextension.
+Glutes (or butt, for short): The glutes are a group of three superficial hip muscles behind the pelvis: The gluteus maximus, gluteus medius, and gluteus minimus.
+The primary function of the glutes during an elliptical pedal stroke is the concentric contraction of the glute max, creating a hip extension and a little hip hyperextension.

-Hamstrings: The hamstrings are often referred to as one muscle, but the hamstrings are a group of three muscles on the back of your thigh: biceps femoris (long and short head), semitendinosus, and semimembranosus.
+Hamstrings: The hamstrings are often referred to as one singular muscle, but the hamstrings are a group of three muscles on the back of your thigh: Biceps femoris (long and short head), semitendinosus, and semimembranosus.

-Eccentrically, the hamstrings are used to push down the elliptical pedal to assist the glutes with hip extension, and concentrically (knee flexion) during the upward phase of the elliptical stroke.
+The hamstrings are used eccentrically to push down the elliptical pedal to assist the glutes with hip extension, as well as concentrically (knee flexion) during the upward phase of the elliptical stroke.

-Quadriceps: (Or the quads.)
-The quads consist of four muscles on the front of the thigh: rectus femoris, vastus medialis, vastus lateralis, and vastus intermedius.
-When all four muscles work together, they are the strongest muscle in your body.
+Quadriceps (aka, the “quads”): The quads consist of four muscles on the front of the thigh, including the rectus femoris, vastus medialis, vastus lateralis, and vastus intermedius.
+When all four muscles work in tandem, they are the strongest muscle group in your body.

 During the elliptical stroke, the quads work concentrically along with the hips to give you downward power during the pedal stroke.
 Plus, the quads lengthen slightly during the eccentric on the upward phase of the elliptical stroke.